qiwi/masker/API.md

 ## @qiwi/masker API
 #### masker
-The main interface — entry point to the masking processor.
+`masker` is the main interface and the entry point to the masking processor.
-Default `masker` may be used to handle the most basic cases: [PANs](https://en.wikipedia.org/wiki/Payment_card_number), passwords, tokens in strings and objects.
+Default `masker` impl covers the most basic cases: [PANs](https://en.wikipedia.org/wiki/Payment_card_number), passwords, tokens in strings and objects.
 ```ts
 import {masker} from '@qiwi/masker'